yaacov/hawkular-client-cli/README.md

 hawkular-client-cli machine/example.com/memory.usage=300
 ```
 ### Modifying metric definition tags [ -k KEY -a TAG=VALUE ]
+If a key match an auto-tagging rule from a config file, the tag value defined
+in the config file will be updated.
+Explicit tag values defined using the command line
+argument [ -a or --tags ] will override tag values defined by rules in the config file.

 ```bash
 hawkular-client-cli -k machine/example.com/memory.usage -a units=bytes